This event has now passed. We'll update this page when we have details of the next Rochdale Food & Drink Festival.

 Live cookery demonstrations and shows

-The Festival Kitchen and Indoor Stage will be located inside the grade 1 listed town hall along with plenty of stalls and things to do.
+The Festival Kitchen and Family Stage will be located inside the Grade 1-listed town hall along with plenty of stalls and things to do.

 This local star chef Andrew Nutter has had an amazing career since coming runner-up in the National Junior Cook of the Year competition aged just 13 years old.
 7 years later he launched 'Nutters' Restaurant, which celebrated its 25th anniversary last year.
 He's won multiple awards, including Lancashire Chef of the Year, Restaurant of the Year, and 'Rochdale Man of the Year.'
 In 2016 Andrew opened gastropub, The Bird At Birtle.

 Stefan Gates - Gastronaut's Food and Science Stunt Show